deltachat/deltachat-core-rust/python/README.rst

 Installing bindings from source (Updated: July 2020)
 =========================================================

 Install Rust and Cargo first.
-Deltachat needs a specific nightly version, the easiest is probably to first install Rust stable from rustup and then use this to install the correct nightly version.
+The easiest is probably to use `rustup <https://rustup.rs/>`_.

 Bootstrap Rust and Cargo by using rustup::